Italiana flag

 Diplomatico di carriera, scrittore, saggista, docente universitario.

-As a young man, he worked with some of the great Italian ambassadors of the second half of the 20th century, Vittorio Cordero di Montezemolo, Luigi Vittorio Ferraris, Francesco Paolo Fulci, Rinaldo Petrignani, Luigi Cottafavi, Bruno Bottai, Boris Biancheri, Sergio Romano, Umberto La Rocca, Ferdinando Salleo, Luigi Guidobono Cavalchini, Umberto Vattani Giorgio Giacomelli, Patrizio Schmidlin, Amedeo De Franchis, Arduino Fornara, Sergio Kociancich.
-Throughout his career he collaborated with all the great Italian statesmen of his time, from Prime Minister Bettino Craxi and Giulio Andreotti, to President Sandro Pertini and Prime Ministers Aldo Moro, Emilio Colombo, President Oscar Luigi Scalfaro and Prime Minister Francesco Cossiga, up to younger Prime Ministers, Lamberto Dini, Romano Prodi, Silvio Berlusconi, Presidents Carlo Azeglio Ciampi, Giorgio Napolitano, and Prime Minister Massimo D'Alema.
+As a young man, he worked with some of the great Italian ambassadors of the second half of the 20th century, including Vittorio Cordero di Montezemolo, Luigi Vittorio Ferraris, Francesco Paolo Fulci, Rinaldo Petrignani, Luigi Cottafavi, Bruno Bottai, Boris Biancheri, Sergio Romano, Umberto La Rocca, Ferdinando Salleo, Luigi Guidobono Cavalchini, Umberto Vattani, Giorgio Giacomelli, Patrizio Schmidlin, Amedeo De Franchis, Arduino Fornara, and Sergio Kociancich.
+Throughout his career, he collaborated with all the great Italian statesmen of his time, from Prime Ministers Bettino Craxi and Giulio Andreotti, to President Sandro Pertini and Prime Ministers Aldo Moro, Emilio Colombo, President Oscar Luigi Scalfaro and Prime Minister Francesco Cossiga, up to younger Prime Ministers such as Lamberto Dini, Romano Prodi, Silvio Berlusconi, Presidents Carlo Azeglio Ciampi, Giorgio Napolitano, and Prime Minister Massimo D'Alema.

-He knew many international leaders such as Mohammad Reza Pahlavi the last Shah of Iran and Ayatollah Khomeini; great American presidents, Jimmy Carter and Ronald Reagan, Bill Clinton and Barak Obama; great Arab leaders: Yasser Arafat, King Husayn of Jordan, President Hafez al-Assad of Syria, i Premiers israeliani, Golda Meir, Menachem Begin, Yitzhak Rabin, Shimon Peres, Benjamin Netanyahu; the yemeni President Ali Abdullah Saleh; the Lebanese Prime Minister Rafq al-Hariri; the Colonel Mouammar Gaddafii; the Egyptian Presidents Hosni Mubarak, Mohammed Morsi e Abdel Fattah al-Sisi; the Presidents of Sudan Omar el-Bashir and Hassan el-Tourabi; historical leaders of the Arab League, Amr Moussa, Nabil Elarabi, Ahmed Abul Gheit; great African leaders, the Somali Presidents Mohamed Siad Barre, Ali Mahdi, Mohamed Farah Aidid, Hussein Farah Aidid, Abdiqasim Salad; il Presidente etiopico Meles Zenawi; il Presidente eritreo Isaias Afewerki; il Presidente Ugandese Yoweri Museveni; il Presidente dellUganda Paul Kagame; the Congolese Presidents Laurent Kabila and Joseph Kabila; the Presidents of Kenya Jomo Kenyatta and Daniel arap Moii; the President of South Africa Nelson Mandela; United Nations General Secretaries, Ban Ki-moon, Boutros Boutros Ghali, Kofi Annan; Asian political leaders such as Rajiv Gandhi, Sonia Gandhi, Manmohan Singh, Narendra Modi, President Abdul Kalam; the Emperor of Japan Akhito and Prime Ministers Junichiro Koizumi and Shinz Abe; Chinese Presidents Hu Jintao and Xi Jinping; the King of Thailand Bhumibol Adulyadej; the last King of Afghanistan Ebrahim Mohammed Zaher Shah and President Hamid Karzai; the Presidents of Pakistan Mohammad Zia-ul-Haq, Pervez Musharraf and Benazir Bhutto; the President of Bangladesh Shahabuddin Ahmed and Prime Ministers Khaleda Zia and Sheikh Hasina; lthe President of Sri Lanka Chandrika Bandaranaike; Korean Presidents Kim Dae-Jung and Moo-hyun Imelda Marcos; Philippines Presidents Ferdinand Marcos and Corazon Aquino, and former First Lady of the Philippines Imelda Marcos.
+He knew many international leaders, including Mohammad Reza Pahlavi, the last Shah of Iran, and Ayatollah Khomeini; great American presidents like Jimmy Carter, Ronald Reagan, Bill Clinton, and Barack Obama; prominent Arab leaders such as Yasser Arafat, King Hussein of Jordan, President Hafez al-Assad of Syria; the Israeli Prime Ministers Golda Meir, Menachem Begin, Yitzhak Rabin, Shimon Peres, and Benjamin Netanyahu; Yemeni President Ali Abdullah Saleh; Lebanese Prime Minister Rafic Hariri; Colonel Muammar Gaddafi; Egyptian Presidents Hosni Mubarak, Mohamed Morsi, and Abdel Fattah el-Sisi; Presidents of Sudan Omar al-Bashir and Hassan al-Turabi; historical leaders of the Arab League, Amr Moussa, Nabil Elaraby, and Ahmed Aboul Gheit; influential African leaders, including Somali Presidents Mohamed Siad Barre, Ali Mahdi, Mohamed Farah Aidid, Hussein Farah Aidid, and Abdiqasim Salad; Ethiopian President Meles Zenawi; Eritrean President Isaias Afwerki; Ugandan President Yoweri Museveni; Rwandan President Paul Kagame; Congolese Presidents Laurent Kabila and Joseph Kabila; Kenyan Presidents Jomo Kenyatta and Daniel arap Moi; and South African President Nelson Mandela.
+He also interacted with United Nations Secretaries-General Ban Ki-moon, Boutros Boutros-Ghali, and Kofi Annan.
+His connections extended to Asian political leaders like Rajiv Gandhi, Sonia Gandhi, Manmohan Singh, Narendra Modi, and President A.P.J.
+Abdul Kalam; Emperor Akihito of Japan and Prime Ministers Junichiro Koizumi and Shinzo Abe; Chinese Presidents Hu Jintao and Xi Jinping; King Bhumibol Adulyadej of Thailand; the last King of Afghanistan Mohammed Zahir Shah and President Hamid Karzai; Presidents of Pakistan Mohammad Zia-ul-Haq, Pervez Musharraf, and Benazir Bhutto; President of Bangladesh Shahabuddin Ahmed and Prime Ministers Khaleda Zia and Sheikh Hasina; President of Sri Lanka Chandrika Bandaranaike; Korean Presidents Kim Dae-jung and Roh Moo-hyun; and Philippine Presidents Ferdinand Marcos and Corazon Aquino, and former First Lady of the Philippines Imelda Marcos.

-His first foreign office was at the Italian Embassy in Tehran, where, as Consul of Italy in Iran, he successfully organized the evacuation of his compatriots and other European citizens during the Iranian Revolution (1978-1979).
-He was granted two Solemn Commendations for the evacuation operations.
+His first foreign posting was at the Italian Embassy in Tehran, where, as Consul of Italy in Iran, he successfully organised the evacuation of his compatriots and other European citizens during the Iranian Revolution (1978-1979).
+He received two Solemn Commendations for the evacuation operations.

-On February 14, 1987 he was sent to the Italian Embassy in Mogadishu as First Counsellor of the Embassy, that is Number Two or Deputy Ambassador.
-In this capacity, during the Somali civil war (1990 -91), he led a nucleus of Carabinieri of the Tuscania Battalion in the rescue operations of civilian populations, compatriots and numerous civilians of various nationalities.
-In recognition of these actions, two gold and four silver medals were awarded for Civil Valor.
-In the honourable mention it is emphasized that the nucleus of the Carabinieri led by the First Counsellor of the Embassy of Italy in Mogadishu Claudio Pacifico, performed acts of great humanitarian value with a sense of self-denial and contempt for danger.
-For this conduct, he will then be appointed by the Carabinieri, 'Meritorious Member' of the National Carabinieri Association.
+On February 14, 1987, he was sent to the Italian Embassy in Mogadishu as First Counsellor of the Embassy, effectively the Number Two or Deputy Ambassador.
+In this capacity, during the Somali civil war (1990-1991), he led a contingent of Carabinieri from the Tuscania Battalion in rescue operations for civilian populations, including compatriots and numerous civilians of various nationalities.
+In recognition of these actions, he was awarded two gold and four silver medals for Civil Valour.
+The honourable mention emphasised that the Carabinieri contingent, led by the First Counsellor of the Embassy of Italy in Mogadishu, Claudio Pacifico, performed acts of great humanitarian value with a sense of self-denial and disregard for danger.
+For this conduct, he was later appointed 'Meritorious Member' of the National Carabinieri Association.

 Italian Ambassador to Sudan